arindas/resume/arindas-resume.md

   KIIT University, 06/2017 - 06/2021 • CGPA: 9.44 • SGPA 8th Semester: 9.69

 ## Side Projects
+- [generational-lru](https://github.com/arindas/generational-lru): A generational arena based LRU Cache implementation in 100% safe rust.
+All allocations are based off a vector.

 - [sangfroid](https://github.com/arindas/sangfroid): A load-balanced thread pool implemented in Rust using only the standard library.
 Worker threads are managed with binary heap and are prioritized by the number of pending jobs.